-- 1. In view of the possibility that PETRONAS may be held responsible for the illegal activities of its co-venturers, we need to ensure that JV in which PETRONAS has a controlling interest adopts the ABC Manual. - 2.
-Where PETRONAS neither controls nor operates the JV or where PETRONAS holds a minority interest, we should: - make reasonable efforts to influence the JV Partner to adopt the ABC Manual (or substantially equivalent standards and principles) and to comply with all applicable anti- bribery and corruption laws and to establish controls substantially similar to PETRONAS standards to prevent bribery; - be alert to warning signs which may arise in the conduct of the business.
-Any such warning signs must be reported to the Legal Department or the LCD and appropriate action to be taken; and - require (or where this right does not formally exist, request) that the majority partner or JV entity to provide written representation of anti-bribery compliance on an annual basis.
+In view of the possibility that PETRONAS may be held responsible for the illegal activities of its co-venturers, we need to ensure that Joint Ventures in which PETRONAS has a controlling interest adopt the PETRONAS Anti-Bribery and Corruption Policy and Guidelines ("ABC Manual").

+Where PETRONAS neither controls nor operates the Joint Venture (JV) or where PETRONAS holds a minority interest, we should:

+- make reasonable efforts to influence the JV Partner to adopt the ABC Manual (or substantially equivalent standards and principles) and to comply with all applicable antibribery and corruption laws and to establish controls substantially similar to PETRONAS standards to prevent bribery; - be alert to warning signs which may arise in the conduct of the business.
+Any such warning signs must be reported to the Legal Department or the Corporate Governance and International Compliance Unit of Legal Division and appropriate action to be taken; and - require (or where this right does not formally exist, request) that the majority partner or JV entity to provide written representation of anti-bribery compliance on an annual basis.